lendis-ratgeber-homeoffice-im-ausland-hero

 Last but not least, the issues of data protection and data security must not be neglected when working from home abroad.
 Data and confidential documents must be protected from access by third parties to the same extent as when working in the office or at a home office workstation at home.

-Differentiation between home office abroad vs. workation
+Distinguishing between home office abroad and workation

 Workation is a combination of the words work and vacation - working while on vacation.
 Workation is therefore a sub-form of working from home abroad.